Prashant Kumar

 I am a quantum condensed matter theorist in the Department of Physics at IIT Bombay.
 My research focuses on studying quantum phenomena on macroscopic scales.
 A central theme of my work is understanding the role of topology in quantum matter, with a particular focus on topological phases and the transitions between them.

 In a closely related area, I also study unconventional quantum metals in 2+1 dimensions, which still remain poorly understood despite extensive research.
 By employing both numerical simulations and analytical techniques, my goal is to advance our understanding of these complex and challenging systems.
+See my CV for more details.

 For specific research topics, you are invited to visit my website.
 I currently have openings for motivated students who would like to work on fundamental problems in condensed matter theory.
 Please feel free to contact me.